 The health and well-being of our patients, visitors, healthcare providers and staff at Shannon is our main priority as we provide a safe environment and the very best care for our patients.
-We have received several inquiries regarding our preparedness for screening patients and treating any potential cases of COVID-19 (Coronavirus Disease 2019) or other infectious diseases in our community.
-Please know, we regularly treat patients with infectious diseases and have comprehensive protocols and resources to ensure we are able to do so with the highest regard to health and safety.
+As we have updates regarding COVID-19 care in our community, we will update the information below.

 Shannon COVID-19 hotline

 This number is available from 9 am to 5 pm, Monday through Friday.
-Individuals with questions regarding screening or testing for COVID-19 can call and get connected to a clinical provider who can answer questions and direct them to next steps.
+Individuals with questions regarding testing or the vaccine for COVID-19 can call and connect to a clinical provider who can answer questions and direct them to next steps.
 This line can also answer questions about other services at Shannon during this time.

 COVID-19 drive-thru screening and testing